Project Spotlights

 Acoustic Telemetry

-In partnership with researchers from Carleton University and the Department of Fisheries and Oceans Canada, environmental monitoring crews from TRCA have tagged over 500 native and non-native fish with acoustic transmitters since 2010, in an effort to track their feeding and spawning activities 24 hours a day year-round.
+In partnership with researchers from Carleton University and the Department of Fisheries and Oceans Canada, TRCA environmental monitoring crews have tagged 579 native and non-native fish with acoustic transmitters since 2010, in an effort to track their feeding and spawning activities 24 hours a day year-round.

-Understanding the mysteries of fish behavior, including where and how long fish are spawning and feeding throughout the seasons, will help TRCA continue to manage aquatic habitat along Toronto’s waterfront.
+Understanding the mysteries of fish behaviour, including where and how long fish are spawning and feeding throughout the seasons, will help TRCA continue to manage aquatic habitat along Toronto’s waterfront.

 The goal is to support a community of desirable native fish species as well as a self-sustaining fishery.